 There are no upfront costs.
 The fee, when it applies, is a percentage of first-year tax savings.
 If the appeal does not reduce your tax, you owe nothing.
 FairAppeal also rechecks your assessment every year going forward, because a fair value this cycle is not a guarantee of a fair value next cycle.

 Property tax appeals exist because mass-produced assessments miss.
 Whether your home is one of the misses is a question that takes real data to answer.
-FairAppeal runs that check for free and only charges if we actually reduce your tax.
+We run that check for free and only charge if the appeal actually reduces your tax.